|

 First obstacle: playing the Big Game

-Second obstacle: organizing people as if they
+Second obstacle: organizing people as if they were machines

 Third obstacle: doing the work yourself